mickelson/attract/Readme.md

 - a Global Filter.
 The global filter is a set of filter rules that always get applied to a Collection/Rom List.
 This filter can be used to remove entries you will never want to see
-- zero or more "normal" Filters.
+- zero or more available filters.
 Filters are a set of rules for which games to display and how to sort them.
 Filters can be created to categorize games based attributes such as their orientation, category, manufacturer, year, times played, favourite status, file availability, etc.  Filters can be cycled through using the "Previous Filter" and "Next Filter" controls, and